 The URI Fellowship in Orthopaedic Manual Physical Therapy (OMPT) admits one cohort each year.
+Applications can be completed HERE.
 The standard program length is 24 months – beginning in January of one year and ending in December of the next.
 However, an 18-month “accelerated option” is also available, in which the participant would start in the summer and join with the cohort that had previously launched in January.
+To be considered for the January start date, applications should be submitted by October 31st.
+For the July start date, applications should be submitted by March 31st.

 The URI Fellowship in OMPT accepts a maximum of 6-8 participants total – inclusive of those who begin in January AND those joining in the summer under the accelerated option.
 The program utilizes a rolling admissions process.
 Thus, a.)
 It is advantageous to submit applications as early as possible, and b.)
 There is no guarantee that a summer entry accelerated option will be available if the maximum number of seats are filled by fellows-in-training who entered under the standard track in January.